bozsahin/ling488-bogazici/projects/p1-control/README.md

 The first one is grammatical, the second one is not.
 But to get the first one, you need a category for persuade.
-You may have noticed that when you load p1.g and analyze the expression, it will say persuade is OOV (out of vocabulary).
+You may have noticed that when you load p1.g and analyze the expression, it will say that the word persuade is OOV (out of vocabulary).

-Add that entry to your grammar, and analyze these two expression.
+Add that entry to your grammar, and analyze these two expressions.

-- You can use > (log) command to record your transactions.
+- You can use `> (log) command` to record your transactions.
-  When done, turn it off using <-command of the thebench.
+  When done, turn it off using `<-command` of the thebench.

 - Bundle your log file, your p1-control directory using zip, and submit that ONE zip file in moodle.

 - Please include who-did-what-part in your bundle.
+Explain your files if they are not standard.
 I will mark the project individually although you submit as a group.

 - One submission per group please.